frfn/hello-world/README.txt

 Files in here are nothing but, you guessed it, test files to get a sense of how GIT works and its commands!

 This is a modification, will be reflected through GIT STATUS, need to stage (git add <filename>) before committing.

+Testing out conflicts in GIT and how to resolve them.